lucasvegi/Elixir-Refactorings/README.md

   Although this example used the `Enum.reduce/3` function in the refactoring, Elixir has various other built-in higher-order functions that could be used to refactor code with different behaviors than those presented in this example.

+* __Side-conditions:__
+  * For recursive functions to be eligible for refactoring, they must exhibit behavior identical to the function calls defined in the `Enum` module of Elixir.
+In other words, even though the bodies of the originally recursive functions are replaced with built-in function calls from the `Enum` module, no caller of the original functions should be altered, and all existing tests in the codebase should continue to behave in the same way.

 [▲ back to Index](#table-of-contents)
 ___